-However, I think the Social Warfare team had leaned their lesson.
-If I don’t use their plugin anymore, it is still on my best social sharing plugins.
-Because it is beautiful, elegant, free, and it does not affect blog loading time.
+However, I think the Social Warfare team had learned their lesson.
+If I don’t use their plugin anymore, it is still of my best social sharing plugins.
+Because it is beautiful, elegant, free, and does not affect blog loading time.

 So, if you still do not use a social sharing plugin on your blog, install at least the free versions, and observe the progress.

-Placing a table of contents on the top of the blog post is really great, especially for long-form content.
+Placing a table of contents on the top of the blog post is excellent, especially for long-form content.
 It helps readers to navigate through your content easily.

-Table of contents can improve your SEO by reducing the bounce rate and increase the chance of getting a featured snippet or search features when searching Google.
+A table of contents can improve your SEO by reducing the bounce rate and increasing the chance of getting a featured snippet or search features when searching Google.

-Personally, I really enjoy directly go to any topic just by clicking the links in the table of contents on any blog post.
-It saves time, and when we wanna find a specific subtopic, it is really convenient.
+Personally, I enjoy directly going to any topic just by clicking the links in the table of contents on any blog post.
+It saves time, and it is convenient when we want to find a specific subtopic.

-You can add a table of contents on your blog posts by editing and adding scripts to your blog HTML.
+You can add a table of contents to your blog posts by editing and adding scripts to your blog HTML.
 Don’t even think of doing this unless you know what you are doing.

-If you are like me, don’t even wanna touch any HTML of your blog, just use the quick and secure method.
+If you are like and don’t even wanna touch any HTML of your blog, use the quick and secure method.
 Install a plugin on your blog.
-The best part is, most of these plugins are free and work as you expect.
+The best part is most of these plugins are free and work as you expect.

 I have used these two amazing plugins in the image below.
 I’m using LuckyWP Table of Contents on this blog right now.

-To set up this table of contents plugin takes less than five minutes.
-You can customize the look and decide where you wanna put the table.
+Setting up this table of contents plugin takes less than five minutes.
+You can customize the look and decide where to put the table.
 It’ll embed a good content table automatically on all posts (or you can select any specific posts you want)

 Isn’t that great?

-So, why not add a table of contents and make your blog posts more interesting and give a pro look.
+So, why not add a table of contents, make your blog posts more exciting, and give a pro-look.

 6. Use FAQs

-Honestly, I learned to add Frequently Asked Questions (FAQs) section to my blog a few days ago using Rank Math SEO plugin, and it works pretty great.
+Honestly, I learned to add a Frequently Asked Questions (FAQs) section to my blog a few days ago using Rank Math SEO plugin, and it works great.

-You guys are still using Yoast SEO plugin?
+Are you guys still using Yoast SEO plugin?
 I think it is time to move.
 Take advantage of the competition between these two SEO giants.
-Yoast has been running the show for years, and now it is Rank Math’s time.
+Yoast has been running the show for years; now it is Rank Math’s time.

-Rank Math is offering some fantastic features which are only available in the Yoast’s paid version, such as multiple focus keywords.
+Rank Math offers fantastic features only available in Yoast’s paid version, such as multiple focus keywords.
 So, try Rank Math SEO right now.

-FAQ schema is another excellent feature that you can easily use with your SEO plugin (both Yoast and Rank Math have this feature).
-When you are writing with the Gutenberg block editor, you just have to search FAQ or Rank Math to add a new FAQ section.
+FAQ schema is another excellent feature you can easily use with your SEO plugin (both Yoast and Rank Math have this feature).
+When writing with the Gutenberg block editor, you must search FAQ or Rank Math to add a new FAQ section.

 I added FAQs to one of my best-performing articles 2 days ago, and it already appears on Google.